eProsima/DDS-Router/docs/rst/notes/notes.rst

 This release includes the following **Configuration features**:

-* Allow to execute application with a *YAML* configuration file.
+* Allow to execute the application with a *YAML* configuration file.
-* Support initial topics in allowlist.
+* Support for initial topics in allowlist.
-* Support block topic filters.
+* Support for block topic filters.
 * Different Participant configurations:

     * Domain Id.